 These are products that we haven't had in our test labs, but based on our experts' opinion and knowledge of the most reputable brands around, we think these are worth looking at.

-Our selections, ranked from cheapest to most expensive, takes into account online reviews, brand reputation, product capability or unique features, to help you pick through the maze of choices available to you.
+Our selections take into account online reviews, brand reputation, product capability or unique features, to help you pick through the maze of choices available to you.

 - Not sure how to switch straps?
 Here's how to change Apple Watch bands

 If you’d rather not have a band full of holes the original Sport band remains an excellent all-rounder.

 It’s pricey because Apple, but it’s also made of nicer materials than the knock-offs you’ll find on certain auction sites – and that means you’re not going to end up with odd things happening to your skin after a few hours of wear.